codefordenver/tutorials/intro-to-cljs/prelude.md

 Javascript, Python, Ruby, C#, and C++ are all _**object-oriented**_ programming languages.

-### Context: Data can be passed around by *value* or *reference*
+## Context: Data can be passed around by *value* or *reference*
 - A data ***value*** is stored at a location in memory
 - Most languages pass a ***reference*** to a value at that location, which gets written over (mutated) as the data is manipulated
-- In the early days memory was miniscule, so it was important to conserve
+- In the early days when memory was miniscule, it was important to conserve space

 # Object-oriented approach